-The Bank previously maintained a Building Reserve which was established for the purpose of a future headquarters building.
-However during the previous year, the Board of Directors approved the transfer of the Building Reserve to Portfolio Risk Reserve to further provide cover against general risk associated with the secondary mortgage market, which is the primary purpose of the Portfolio Risk Reserve.
+The Building Reserve was established for the purpose of a future headquarters building.
+However during the previous year, the Board of Directors approved the transfer of the Building Reserve to the Portfolio Risk Reserve to further provide cover against general risk associated with the secondary mortgage market, which is the primary purpose of the Portfolio Risk Reserve.